<

 In 2024, the Chicago White Sox broke the modern major league record for most losses in a season.
 AP Photo/Aaron Gash

-The Chicago White Sox struggled at an even greater historical level throughout the full duration of the 2024 season.
+The Chicago White Sox struggled at an even worse historical level during the 2024 season.
 At the end of September, the White Sox broke the modern MLB era record for most losses in a season.

 Check out the historical rundown below: